-- Clothing with inappropriate language or expressions, offensive symbols, or advertisements or promotions of violence, alcohol, drugs, or tobacco products are not permitted. - Footgear must be worn for proper sanitation, health and safety.
-Sneakers must be worn for Physical Education Class. - Hats, caps, bandanas, other head coverings, and sunglasses are considered outerwear and must be removed when students are in the building.
+- Clothing with inappropriate language or expressions, offensive symbols, or advertisements or promotions of violence, alcohol, drugs, or tobacco products are not permitted. - Footwear must be worn for proper sanitation, health and safety.
+Sneakers must be worn for Physical Education Class. - Hats and sunglasses are considered outerwear and must be removed when students are in the building.